CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

 ## Lab Objectives

-You will be able to complete the following tasks
+You will be able to complete the following tasks:

 - Task 1: Creating a Document Intelligence Resource
 - Task 2: Train and Label data